mrhooverUCSC/Rocket-Patrol---Custom-Mod/README.txt

   Removed the (!.isFiring) if statement in the [Rocket.js] class Randomize Movement Direction At Start - 5 Points Random value of 0 or 1 at intilization: If 1, moves to the right, flips the sprite, and resets on the right side.
+Alter Spaceship - 20 Points
+  Moves faster, smaller ship, higher score.
+Moves at the lowest position of the 4 ships.

 Progress:
 double check the timer